 • Amount of trunk flexion and side bend

-Having a pulse for where guys are at on these spectrums adds some color to the picture.
+Having a pulse for where guys are at here adds some color to the picture.
 Everybody has specific strategies they tap into when they want to rotate fast.
-Some of these strategies are more innate – retroverted hip sockets favor external rotation.
+Some of these strategies are more innate – retroverted hip sockets will always favor more external rotation.
 Others are learned – finding tension in the toes after years of practicing with a quad dominant back leg.
 I think the important piece here is finding what’s likely not going to change with coaching.
 Some strategies they’ve picked up over the years might need rewiring.
-But plenty others exist to give you a structure to work within.
+But plenty of others exist to give you a structure to work within.

 • Are the hips able to rotate cleanly into contact without any barriers to action?